 Defiance increased, however.

 Once when he was dancing, someone struck at his heart with a dagger but he succeeded only in wounding his arm.
 Thousands were put to death in retaliation.
 His mother sought in vain to stem the slaughter, and when she died, some 7000 people were put to death.
 Shaka wept, and all whose eyes were dry, or who did not come to the royal city to mourn, were executed.
-It is said that pregnant women and their husbands from his people were murdered, and crop planting and milk production was banned.
+It is said that pregnant women and their husbands from his people were murdered, and crop planting and milk production were banned.
 However, one Zulu member stood up to Shaka and reminded him that his mother was not the first person to ever die in their community and that some of his mourning methods were too harsh.
 Shaka listened, called off his mourning measures, and rewarded the tribe member for bravery in speaking up.

 Shaka’s body was flung into a corn pit where it was left to the vultures.

 Controversial as he was, Shaka had left a powerful legacy.
-By sheer strength of character and visionary ideas, Shaka organized his people, making them into a fighting force.
-He made it difficult for whyte men to seize their lands.
+By sheer strength of character and visionary ideas, he organized his people, making them into a fighting force.
+He made it difficult for European men to seize their lands.
 His disciplined training gave the Zulu the finest physique in the world.
 Years later when the English wanted to conquer the Zulus, they demanded that Zulu youths be permitted to marry.

 Shaka Zulu is the inspiration for a song used throughout Africa when a revered authoritative figure is celebrated.
 The opening lines are, “He is Shaka the unshakeable, Thunderer-while-sitting, son of Menzi.
 He is the bird that preys on other birds.”